dhemery/cwd.dhemery.com/site/posts/2003-04-walking_to_the_horizon.md

 ---
-category:  Leading
+title: Walking to the Horizon
 date: 2003/04/10 02:00:00
 tags:
+- leading
 - power
-title: Walking to the Horizon
-comments: true
-published: true
-layout: post

 ---

 <p> Every time I make an improvement in some process, I begin to see other improvements I could make.
 This has a good side and a bad side.
 The good side is that I make my processes better and better. </p>